Recommendation models¶

 For example, when a user navigates to a product page with a certain smartphone, apart from the "Also clicked" recommendations, the Personalization service could recommend the Smartphone + Cover + Headphones bundle, because they were purchased together in exactly this combination several times.

-Similar rated
+Similar rated¶

 The "Similar rated" model provides recommendations based on user preferences.
 It predicts articles that might suit the user's interests.
 Recommendations for articles similar to their dislikes are suppressed.

-Best rated
+Best rated¶

-Editorial and other models
+Editorial and other models¶

-Recently added
+Recently added¶

 This model returns a list of items from the recently added items in a configured time period.
 For example, if you set item age to 10 days, the model returns items which were added to the database 10 days ago (recently added items).

-It allows injecting new items (products, articles, an so on), to the recommendation while the "History-based" models are yet unable to recommend products based on the statistics.
-It's a simplified and unsophisticated alternative if no other information is available to calculate and provide recommendations.
+It allows injecting new items (products, articles, an so on), to the recommendation while the "History-based" models are not yet able to recommend products based on the statistics.
+It is a simplified and unsophisticated alternative if no other information is available to calculate and provide recommendations.

-Items from this list aren't recommended in any scenario.
 The model can be configured manually by a user.

-You can use this model to exclude test products or products that are used for system monitoring.
-An element added to this list is never recommended so it must be treated with care, because the blacklist model applies to all scenarios that exist in the system.
+An element added to this list will never be recommended so it must be treated with care, because the blacklist model applies to all scenarios that exist in the system.

 Pseudo recommendation model that shows the user products from their own history.
 For example, the "You have just watched" box.

-Recurring purchase
+Recurring purchase¶

 A recurring purchase model recognizes purchase patterns and returns recommendations for items where these patterns can occur.
-This model is based on predictable purchase occurring at regular intervals going forward with a relatively high degree of certainty.
+This model is based on predictable purchase occuring at regular intervals going forward with a relatively high degree of certainty.
 The model recommends items which are suitable for this pattern.
 Item recommendations are displayed 20% before the completion of estimated time pattern of repeating purchasing the product.

 It means, for example, that if the pattern covers 100 days, when the optimal time comes from day 80., the recommendation begins to display.
 When a user purchases the recommended item on day 92., the recommendation is no longer shown and the counter resets.